Skip to content

 How Scalekit works

-• Your app’s codebase for implementing and testing changes
+• Your application’s codebase for implementing and testing changes

 npm install @scalekit-sdk/node

-Now you’re ready to start integrating social connections into your app!
-Next, we’ll cover how to use the SDK to authenticate users.
+You’re now ready to integrate social connections into your application!
+The next step covers how to use the SDK to authenticate users.

-2. To start login with social connections, your app must redirect users to the Scalekit authorization URL with appropriate social connection provider details.
+2. To start the social login process, your application must redirect users to Scalekit’s authorization endpoint with the appropriate social provider details.

-Construct the authorization URL using the following query parameters:
+Construct the authorization URL using these required parameters:

 Example authorization URL